Symbolic blender-horseshoes and applications: Symbolic blenders in the one-step setting

 \subsection{One-step skew-products and IFS's}

 Consider $\Phi=\tau\ltimes(\phi_1,\ldots,\phi_k)$ and let $\IFS(\Phi)$ be the associated iterated function system.
 The orbit of a point $x\in M$ for $\IFS(\Phi)$ is the set

 Next proposition shows that if $(\vartheta, p)$ is a fixed point of $\Phi$ then $\mathrm{Orb}_{\Phi}(p)$ is the projection onto the fiber space of the strong unstable set of $(\vartheta, p)$.
-This result was proved in \cite[Proposition 2.16]{NP11}, since the proof is short for completeness we include it here.
+This result was proved in \cite[Proposition 2.16]{NP11}.
 A consequence of this proposition is that the density property~\eqref{e.symbolic2} of the strong unstable set in Definition~\ref{d.sym blender-NP} of one-step symbolic blenders is reduced to the density of the orbit of the ``fixed point'' $p$ for the associated iteration function system.

 \begin{prop} Consider $\Phi=\tau\ltimes(\phi_1,\ldots,\phi_k)$ and let $(\vartheta,p)$ be a fixed point of $\Phi$.
 Then $ \mathscr{P}(W^{uu}(\vartheta,p);\Phi)) = \mathrm{Orb}_{\Phi}(p). $ \end{prop}